 It might even have a ripple effect that extends to partner organizations, suppliers and your customers.
 In other words, if a third-party vendor suffers a phishing attack, that could leave you vulnerable as well.

-Examples of Phishing
+11 Types of Phishing Attacks

 It’s easiest to understand the nature of phishing when you study an example of how one has played out.
 Many phishing techniques can be employed: sometimes independently, other times using many different techniques as part of a single assault.
+For example, an email phishing attack may release malware, which then infects an entire network, leading to a supply chain attack.
+The recent evolution of AI has made it easier for cybercriminals to personalize phishing attacks and target different roles and organizations at scale.

 Some common techniques include: